 The Structure of the Program

 In their first year, between the date of enrolment and the successful passing of the Comprehensive Examination, doctoral students have the status of Probationary Doctoral Candidates.
-Probationary doctoral candidates have to reside in Budapest for the duration of the academic year, participate in the life of the department and earn the required number of credits.
+Probationary doctoral candidates have to reside in Budapest or Vienna for the duration of the academic year, participate in the life of the department and earn the required number of credits.

 First year coursework